carlos-a-g-h/pysqlitekv/README.md

 Just copy it directly to your code and import stuff from it

-The async version, "pysqlitekv_async.py", depends on "pysqlitekv.py" and the aiosqlite library
+The async variant, "pysqlitekv_async.py", depends on "pysqlitekv.py" and the aiosqlite library

 ## API